brewingcode/ember-google-publisher-tags/README.md

 * `iframeJail=URL`: By default, GPT runs in your page's window.
 Since ads do all sorts of malicious crap, you can have the ads run inside an \<iframe> of their very own.
-  Pass in a url that points to a page on your domain to serve ads in, and copy the [example .html file](tests/dummy/public/ad-iframe.html) file to this location.
+  To use this jail, pass in the url that points to your application's `dist/gpt-iframe.html` file; [this file](public/gpt-iframe.html) is merged into your `dist` during the Ember build.

 Additionally, if you want to use GPT's `setTargeting` function to serve targeted ads, extend the `GooglePublisherTag` component and override the `addTargeting`